 A quick Google search will turn up a handful of short courses for pregnancy massage.
 These courses are generally better suited to students who already hold a massage therapy qualification, and want to tack on a pregnancy specialty.

-One major drawback of short courses is that they don’t necessarily provide nationally recognized qualifications, instead only offering a certificate (as opposed to a degree), which significantly limits your ability to register with health funds, provide rebates, and access insurance.
+One major drawback of short courses is that they don’t necessarily provide nationally recognised qualifications, instead only offering a certificate (as opposed to a degree), which significantly limits your ability to register with health funds, provide rebates, and access insurance.

 The same goes for many of the Certificate IV in massage therapy courses, which can cost up to $5,000 without funding.